Welcome to this web site which contains details of the ferries that operated on the Firth

 Charges.
 These make interesting reading, the charges are very detailed,

-the vehicles rate is based on the size of the engine or Horse Power.
+the vehicles charges were based on the size of the engine or Horse Power.

-There was also charges for Horses, but Stallions were nearly 4 times more expensive to transport.
+There were also charges for Horses, but Stallions were nearly 4 times more expensive to transport.
 Lorries were based on weight and a separate charge

 is noted for Hearses, extra being charged if carrying a corpse.